headlamp-k8s/headlamp/plugins/headlamp-plugin/README.md

   <pluginPackages> <outputPlugins>          inPackages/packageName/dist/main.js
                                             to
                                             outputPlugins/packageName/main.js.
+  headlamp-plugin.js package [pluginPath]   Creates a tarball of the plugin [outputDir]                               package in the format Headlamp
+                                            expects.
   headlamp-plugin.js format [package]       format the plugin code with
                                             prettier. <package> defaults to
                                             current working directory.
 Can also